 Robust tracing of COVID-19 cases at UCF will help the university identify and contain potentially impacted populations.
 UCF will continue to partner with state and local health officials to regularly monitor rates of new cases.
-Student volunteers will partner with the Florida Department of Health as contact tracers beginning this summer and will work with faculty from the College of Medicine and College of Nursing.

 Are face coverings required?

 Our expectation is that students, faculty and staff wear masks while indoors, in line with CDC guidance and with Florida’s State University System and in an effort to help protect our campus community.
 However, neither the university nor individual faculty and staff members may require individuals to wear masks if they choose not to do so.

 What is required of those returning to campus?

 UCF expects continued following of latest CDC guidelines.
 All students, employees and visitors at all UCF campuses are encouraged to monitor their symptoms using the COVID Self-Checker available online and in the UCF Mobile app.
 Employees who have tested positive for COVID-19 or have been in proximity to someone who has must stay home and not come to UCF.